 3 OPERATION

-This chapter describes how to operate the wrecker.
-Operating a wrecker involves using many functions and components simultaneously.
+This chapter describes how to operate your wrecker, which involves using many functions and components simultaneously.
 To take advantage of all the capabilities of your wrecker, you must first understand the general operating principles.

 3.1 Operating principles